 The bus line VIAZUL serves Cayo Santa Maria from downtown Santa Clara, but not from the airport.
 For further information on how to get to Cayo Las Brujas by air, by car or by bus, please visit the Getting There section of our website.

 The easiest and cheapest way to stroll around the three cayos is with the open-top double-decker tourist buses called Panoramic Bus Tour.
-They stop at every hotel, the pueblos (markets) and the Delfinario, and the cost is 1 CUC per ride.
+They stop at every hotel, the Plazas (markets) and the delfinario, and the cost is 2 CUC per ride.
 The schedule is posted in every hotel lobby.
 Taxis are also available, or you can rent a bicycle, scooter, car or jeep.
 For further information visit our Getting Around section.

 Where to stay and Play

 All hotels in the three Cayos of Villa Clara are resort-style and All-Inclusive, except for the small Villa Las Brujas 3* where breakfast only is included.
 The size of the all-inclusive resorts vary from about 100 rooms to almost 1,400 rooms (see here a Chart of the number of rooms per hotel), and their rating ranges from 4* to 5*.
-Many hotel chains are present: Melia Hotels (Spanish), Blue Diamond (Canadian), Iberostar Hotels (Spanish), Gaviota Hotels (Cuban), Valentin Hotels (Spain), Warwick Hotels (French), and H10 Hotels (Spanish), Sercotel (Spanish), Banyan Tree Hotels (Asia).
+Many hotel chains are present: Melia Hotels (Spanish), Blue Diamond (Canadian), Iberostar Hotels (Spanish), Gaviota Hotels (Cuban), Valentin Hotels (Spain), Labranda Hotels (German), H10 Hotels (Spanish), Banyan Tree Hotels (Asia).
 Visit our Hotels section for a detailed description of each resort.

-Cayo Santa Maria is also home to a few "Pueblos" (aka Plazas), they are commercial tourist centers offering a wide range of extra services (off-resorts) such as: restaurants, bars, discotheques, bowling, shopping, shows, and rentals.
-They are Pueblo La Estrella, Pueblo Las Dunas and Pueblo Las Terrazas.
-Another of these pueblos are currently under construction on the neighbor island of Cayo las Brujas, it will be called “Pueblo Flor de Sal”.
+Cayo Santa Maria is also home to three "Plazas", they are commercial tourist centers offering a wide range of extra services (off-resorts) such as: restaurants, bars, discotheques, bowling, shopping, shows, and rentals.
+They are Plaza La Estrella, Plaza Las Dunas and Plaza Las Terrazas.
+Another one is located on the neighbor island of Cayo las Brujas, it is called Plaza Las Salinas.